BMW

 2005 BMW 7 Series

 CarHunch analysed 189 real MOT records for the 2005 BMW 7 Series.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2005 BMW 7 Series diesel achieves an 82.1% first-time pass rate, marginally above the UK average of 80%, which suggests broadly solid reliability—but the concerning figure here is that 22.2% of these cars have recorded a dangerous defect at some point, well above the typical threshold and a genuine buyer concern.
 This is a luxury car that demands close inspection before purchase.